 Membership in the Colorist Society Hollywood is by invitation only.
-Members are selected by Colorist Society Fellows and Officers based on their professional accomplishments, commitment to their craft and years of service to the industry.
-Current members may submit others for consideration as new members.
+Members are selected by Colorist Society Fellows and Chapter Officers based on their professional accomplishments, commitment to their craft and years of service to the industry.

-Invitation-only associate memberships are also available to professionals from related disciplines, including cinematographers, color scientists, engineer, DITs, and others.
+Invitation-only associate memberships are also available to professionals from related disciplines, including cinematographers, color scientists, engineers, DITs, and others.

 John Daro, CSI

 Troy Smith, CSI

 John Daro is a Lead Digital Intermediate Colorist at Warner Post Production Creative Services, a division of Warner Media.
 He has performed color grading/color correction on many feature films, television pilots, commercials and music videos for all the major studios and many independent producers.
 John started his career at FotoKem, where he was twice nominated for HPA Awards for Outstanding Color Correction in 2013 for Behind the Candelabra and in 2015 for The Boxtrolls.
 He also pioneered post-production techniques including 3D conversion and HDR tone mapping.
 At Warner Post Production, he created a technique using machine vision to auto-segment images into mattes for color grading or stereoscopic conversion.
 Building on the AI model, he subsequently invented Matchgrader, a process where images are artistically color-graded based on reference imagery.